Übung Political Sociology: Applied Causal Inference

 Assignment for next week:

-• Using Myerson’s data, please complete Problem Set 2.
-Email me your group’s problem set answers by 23:59pm on Sunday, 6 April.
+- Please complete Problem Set 2.
+Email me your group’s problem set answers by 23:59pm on Sunday, 11 May.
 Be prepared to present your answers in class next week.

-We will discuss your problem set answers, and wrap up any outstanding questions about RDD.
+We will discuss your answers to the problem set nd wrap up any outstanding questions from RDD.

 Nan will give an introduction to instrumental variables (IV).